 If you’ve decided that to refinance your FHA loan to a conventional loan, here’s what you can expect during the process.

 - Get an idea of your home’s value: An appraisal is part of the refinancing process.
 Checking out your home’s value before you begin will help you see if you have enough equity built up to refinance.
+A Realtor may be able to give you a good idea.

 - Make sure you have enough cash: You’ll need cash to cover closing costs and other fees associated with refinancing.
+Your lender can help you get an idea of how much you’ll need.

-- Gather your paperwork: You’ll need pay stubs or proof of income, tax returns, bank and investment statements and plenty of other documents to complete the refinance.
+- Gather your paperwork: You’ll need pay stubs or proof of income, tax returns, bank and investment statements, and plenty of other documents to complete the refinance.
 Your lender will give you a list of all the paperwork you’ll need.

 - Schedule the appraisal: An independent appraiser will visit your home and assess its market value.